Wix Review: Is it a Good Choice for Your Business Website?

 Wix’s prices have gone up in the past few years, which means it’s no longer as affordable as it once was.
 There’s a particularly big jump in price between the Business and Business Elite plans, which could make scaling your business with Wix challenging.

-If you’re just after a simple website that’s more of an informational page, you’ll get better value for your money with website builders such as GoDaddy.
+If you’re just after a simple website that’s more of an informational page, you’ll get better value for your money with website builders such as Hostinger, who’s most expensive plan only costs $13.99 per month.
 It doesn’t come with as many advanced features or pretty template designs as Wix, but it’s cheaper and has all the basics.

 Wix Key Features Explained